atthabrizi/brazillian_ecommerce_clustering/README.md

 - Behavioral Insights: Gain a deep understanding of each customer segment's patterns and behaviors, allowing for targeted marketing efforts and personalized recommendations.

 # Analytical Approaches
 Our analytical approach involves two main steps.
-In the first step, we use descriptive analytics to segment customers based on their transaction data, utilizing the RFM (Recency, Frequency, Monetary) analysis.
-This allows us to gain insights into customer characteristics and optimize resource allocation for marketing efforts.
+In the first step, we utilize descriptive analytics to analyze Periodically Income Growth, conduct product sales analysis, assess customer behavior, and examine customer retention cohorts based on their transaction data.
+This allows us to gain insights into various aspects of our customer base, optimize resource allocation for marketing efforts, and make data-driven decisions to enhance our business strategies.

 In the second step, we employ clustering modeling techniques to group customers with similar behavior patterns.
 We select relevant features and apply clustering with algorithms like K-Means and Agglomerative clustering or without algorithms like RFM Segmentation.
 We then evaluate the quality of these clusters using the Silhouette Score and extract actionable insights for personalized marketing strategies.
 This approach combines descriptive analysis with modeling to enhance customer segmentation and drive data-driven marketing decisions.